timothy-huang/my_blog/content/cafes/index.md

 - **Price:** ¥650 for an espresso tonic
 - <a target="_" href="https://maps.app.goo.gl/r4HtfGQRz55HXyNy9">Location</a>

-A little place is a charming hole-in-the-wall tucked into a surprisingly quiet street in north of Sensoji temple.
+A little place is a charming hole-in-the-wall tucked into a surprisingly quiet street north of Sensoji temple.
 The owner is Taiwanese, and all the beans are imported from Taiwan.
 The coffee is solid, and the second floor is well-lit with a couple of tables.
 Not quite the vibe for working, but it would be a nice place to relax with a friend after exploring the busy streets of Asakusa.

 ### February Coffee Roastery